-The Director of Finance and Administrative Services will maintain a list of authorized broker/dealers and financial institutions that are approved for investment purposes.
+- 1. The Director of Finance and Administration will maintain a list of authorized broker/dealers and financial institutions that are approved for investment purposes. - 2.
 Broker/dealers will be selected for credit worthiness and must be authorized to provide investment services in the State of California.
-These may include "primary" dealers or regional dealers that qualify under Securities & Exchange Commission Rule 15(C)3-I (uniform net capital rule).
+These may include "primary" dealers or regional dealers that qualify under Securities & Exchange Commission Rule 15(C)3-I (uniform net capital rule). - 3.
 No public deposit will be made by the broker/dealer except in a qualified public depository as established by the established state laws.
-Before a financial institution or broker/dealer is used, they are subject to investigation and approval by the Director of Finance and Administrative Services or his/her designee, and must submit the following:
+Before a financial institution or broker/dealer is used, they are subject to investigation and approval by the Director of Finance and Administration or their designee, and must submit the following: - a.
+Certification of having read and understood this investment policy resolution and agreeing to comply with the District's investment policy; - b.
+Proof of Federal Investment Regulatory Authority certification;

-- 1. Certification of having read and understood this investment policy resolution and agreeing to comply with the District's investment policy; - 2.
-Proof of Federal Investment Regulatory Authority certification; - 3.
-Proof of State of California registration; - 4.
-Audited financial statements for the institution's three (3) most recent fiscal years; - 5.
-References of other public-sector clients that similar services are provided to.

-If a third party investment advisor is authorized to conduct investment transactions on the District's behalf, the investment advisor may use their own list of approved independent broker/dealers and financial institutions.
+- c.
+Proof of State of California registration; - d.
+Audited financial statements for the institution's three (3) most recent fiscal years; - e.
+References of other public-sector clients to which similar services are provided to. - 4.
+If a third-party investment advisor is authorized to conduct investment transactions on the District's behalf, the investment advisor may use their own list of approved independent broker/dealers and financial institutions. - 5.
 The investment advisor's approved list must be made available to the District upon request.